tomatohammado/old-ga-installfest/README.md

 - **IMPORTANT: THIS IS AN EXERCISE IN FOLLOWING INSTRUCTIONS**.
 This guide is _not_ a lesson.

-  Most of the software that we are installing will be discussed to greater detail later in the course.
-We are excited to answer questions and talk more about the hows and whys during the course.

-  Today, we are simply setting things up so we can hit the ground running from the first day!
+  We will discuss the software that we are installing in greater detail later in the course.
+We are excited to answer questions and talk more about the hows and whys during the course, but today we are simply setting things up so we are prepared to learn and practice software engineering from the first day!

 - The instructions below are made for macOS users.
 For Linux users, please follow the instructions [here](./installfest_linux.md) instead.